Asthma information by Ray Sahelian, M.D. Asthma Treatment - Natural Options

 Boswellia is an

-Ayurvedic herb that has been found to be helpful for asthma in one study
+Ayurvedic herb that has been found to be helpful for asthma.
+It can also be

 Sylimarin may protect